nicoewok/JetsonNanoFacialRecognition/README.md

 ## doorbell_existing_faces.py
-Only loads, checks and executes code from the known_faces.dat Add the code you want to run when it recognises to *line 83*
+Only loads, checks and executes code from the known_faces.dat Add the code you want to run when it recognizes to *line 83*